beetcb/dev.nix/README.md

 # Nix/NixOS/VM Gotchas

-> Bellow is a list of gotchas I've encountered with nix, record them as a reminder.
+> Bellow is a list of gotchas I've encountered, record them as a reminder.

 - [Installed sys lib not found by build tools?](https://nixos.wiki/wiki/FAQ/I_installed_a_library_but_my_compiler_is_not_finding_it._Why%3F)
 - [Do port forwarding from localhost to vmhost](https://linuxize.com/post/how-to-setup-ssh-tunneling/)